Scroll to end of page to see all options we have for sale

 Equipment designed for the much smaller off-grid market tends to be DC coupled (solar panels make DC, via DC MPPT regulator to battery, then via inverter to AC).
 Power from GTI’s (grid-tied inverters) can often also be injected on the AC side of the system as well.

 The homeowner can often work on the DC side of the system if it is ELV (<120VDC).
-AC coupled systems are normally LV (>120VDC) on the DC side which in NZ requires the work to be done by an electrician, COC documentation, it may also be classed as high risk needing an ROI documentation.
+AC coupled systems are normally LV (>120VDC) on the DC side which in NZ requires the work to be done by an electrician, COC documentation, it is also classed as high risk needing an ROI documentation.

 It is our view that for domestic scale solar/hydro jobs of moderate size that DC coupled systems are preferable with these advantages: